PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/deterministic_simulation_testing/index.md

 *Property*: After sorting, every `nums[i]` is less than or equal to `nums[i + 1]`.

+- Generate a large number of inputs randomly instead of writing just a few of them manually.

 **More sophisticated actions**
 Imagine a max heap with a different implementation from the std library was being written.
 The std heap could be used as a model to check that our heap behaves correctly from the user's point of view.